chinmaya-dehury/CloudTraces/README.md

 A single-windows repo for cloud computing related traces.

 The aim of this repo is provide a single point access to metadata of differnt cloud computing related dataset.
 This is collaborative work and we encourage others to contribute to this repo.
+We are preparing this repo by collecting publicly available resources.

 Table of content
 ---